olm1ghty/dbd-hook-counter/README.md

 </details>

 ## Yes, it even works with video
 Since it's not dependent on any game processes, you can apply it to a video feed.
-For example, you can use it while watching a stream to keep track of the game situation.
+For example, turn it on while watching your favorite streamer to keep track of the game situation.
 ![stream](readme_images/stream.png)

 ## How to use